marg51/pushkiwi/README.md

 ```
 **read _Makefile_ for more infos**

-If everything is ok, the app should ask an API_KEY, is the one you can find in [your profile](https://www.pushbullet.com/account)
+If everything is ok, the app should ask an API_KEY, this is the one you can find in [your profile](https://www.pushbullet.com/account)

 _It uses node-webkit v0.8.6 (NodeJS 0.10.22) because v0.9.2 (NodeJS 0.11.9) may be incompatible with some NodeJS modules, but I didn't see any problem with push-kiwi so far_